 Some people choose to walk around Lumbini.
 If you are planning this then you'll need to be quite fit and be prepared for a full days walking.
 In the hot season there is very little shade.
 Bring sunscreen and plenty to drink.

-* Please note, it is now mandatory to remove your shoes when entering Mayadevi Garden.
-It's worth lodging a complaint about this as the regulation is impractical.
+* Please note, it is now mandatory to remove your shoes when entering Mayadevi Garden area despite many complaints.

 Lumbini is huge with a lot to see if you are into Buddhist temples.
 If you are not into visiting Buddhist temples or monasteries then it's basically a half day at best.
 But as there's not much else to do in the area and buses rarely leave during the day it's best to stretch it out for a full day anyway.